lucylucy83/bedding/content/posts/natural-mattress.md

 <li>Nickel</li>
 </ol>

 These are all things you certainly don’t want to expose yourself or your family to for eight hours or more every night.
-Natural mattresses, like any mattress from the Natural Latex Mattress Collection at PlushBeds, contain none of these harmful ingredients.
+Natural mattresses, like any mattress from the
+<a href="https://bit.ly/organiclatexmattress">Natural Latex Mattress</a> Collection at PlushBeds, contain none of these harmful ingredients.
 So, you’re not risking your family’s health just by going to sleep at night.
 That’s something that should help you rest easier.
 <br>
 <br>
 <h2>Microbe Resistance</h2>